The Born Rule and Time-Reversal Symmetry of Quantum Equations of Motion: Abstract

 \section{Abstract}

 It was repeatedly underlined in literature that quantum mechanics cannot be considered a closed theory if the Born Rule is postulated rather than derived from the first principles.
 In this work the Born Rule is derived from the time-reversal symmetry of quantum equations of motion.
 The derivation is based on a simple functional equation that takes into account properties of probability, as well as the linearity and time-reversal symmetry of quantum equations of motion.
+The derivation presented in this work also allows to determine certain limits to applicability of the Born Rule.